Gerile3/basic-recipes/README.md

 # basic-recipes
-Website for collection of basic recipes
+Basic static website for collection of basic recipes for:

+- Test html learnings
+- Practice
+- For fun..